Moving to a new place can be a challenge. From missing your old home to settling in, here’s how to cope with feeling depressed after moving.

 1. Find your triggers

-And when you’ve just moved to a new place, when you’re already tired from so many changes as it is, yelling becomes harder to stop.
+When you’ve just moved to a new place and you’re already tired from so many changes as it is, yelling becomes harder to stop.

-It doesn’t help that we often yell at the very people we love the most and would do anything and everything for.
-At that moment, we lose all composure and raise our voices, maybe even assuming it’s the only way to get through to our kids.
+It doesn’t help that we often yell at the very people we love the most.
+But at that moment, we lose all composure and raise our voices, maybe even assuming it’s the only way to get through to our kids.

 One of the best ways to break the habit of yelling is to find your triggers.
 Like all habits, we yell as a reaction to something that happened.
 Each time you yell, ask yourself what happened right before you did that made you do so.

 At first, the reasons can seem so scattered, from the kids fighting about the same toy to throwing a tantrum because they don’t want to go to school.
-But after a while, you’ll notice common themes among the events that set you off.
+But after a while, you might notice common themes among the events that set you off.
 These are your “triggers.”

-Once you defined your triggers, give yourself an action plan of what you’ll do when they happen.
+Once you defined your triggers, give yourself an action plan of what you can do when they happen.
 This is the “pause” you give yourself between when the trigger happens, and when you typically yell.

 It’s in that pause you can then replace your old reaction—yelling—with a new, more positive one.

-Free download: Exhausted and feeling guilty from constantly losing your temper with your child?
-Even if it seems like you’ve tried just about everything, you CAN stop losing your temper… if you start from the inside out and change from within.
+Free resource: Exhausted and feeling guilty from constantly losing your temper with your child?
+Even if it seems like you’ve tried just about everything, you can stop if you start from the inside out and change from within.

-In How to Finally Stop Losing Your Temper, you’ll learn how to reflect on who you’re being and your habits and triggers.
+In How to Finally Stop Losing Your Temper, you can learn how to reflect on who you’re being and your habits and triggers.
 You’ll get ideas on what you can do when you feel that rush of anger rising within you.
-Join my newsletter and download your PDF below—at no cost to you:
+Grab your PDF below—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Accept your grief